-Personally, if I was to make a recommendation to an out-of-state hunter on what to buy for a short hunting trip, I'd get the single deer license and not the combo.
+Personally, if I was to make a recommendation to an out-of-state hunter on what Michigan hunting license to buy for a short trip, I'd get the single deer license and not the combo.
 I'll explain more why in a bit.

-Michigan is one of those oddball states that still has antiquated rifle and shotgun zones.
+Michigan is one of those oddball states that still has antiquated rifle and shotgun zones for big game hunting.
 It's worth noting some cracks are starting to show in these zones.
 Most Michigan hunters still refer to the southern part of the state as the "shotgun zone" even though the DNR has re-named it to the Limited Firearms Zone.

 The line between the Limited and Unlimited Firearms Zones straddles the middle of the lower peninsula.
 You can see the exact line in this image from the DNR's website.

 If you're planning to hunt north of the line, you can pretty much use whatever legal firearm you want, as long as you're able to legally own it.
 These additional regulations come straight from the DNR: